trunglv/magento2_cms_ui_component/README.md

    setup:static-content:deploy
 ### General

 We make a UI component <b>"Betagento_CmsUiComponent/js/view/cms_block" </b>.
 I will render a template content base on a return from a REST API <b>"/V1/cmsuicomponent/:blockId"</b>.
-The UI component has a option is block_id, a identifier of a block.
+The UI component has a option is block_id - a identifier of a block.

 So you can easily import it to any parent component or use it standalonely.
 See blow usecases as an example.